AI Search Is Replacing Google for Local Discovery: The 2026 Data

 of consumers now use AI for local recommendations

-This was 6% one year ago.
+6% a year ago.
 That's not growth - that's a phase transition.
 AI is now the third most popular source for local business recommendations, behind only word of mouth and Google.

 Source: BrightLocal Consumer Review Survey, 2026